Nothing.

 It is also clenched, hard and can hurt others when hitting.

-The open hand, on the other hand, is not holding on to anything.
+The open hand, on the other hand, is

 It is ready to give freely, receive, carry and caress.